zozoheir/tinyllm/README.md

 LLM_PROVIDERS:
   OPENAI_API_KEY:
 DB:
-  TINYLLM_DB_HOST:
+  TINYLLM_POSTGRES_HOST:
   TINYLLM_DB_PORT:
   TINYLLM_DB_USER:
   TINYLLM_DB_PASSWORD:

-DB_FUNCTIONS_LOGGING:
+FUNCTIONS_LOGGING:
   DEFAULT: true
   INCLUDE:
     - 'CustomFunctionClass'
   EXCLUDE:
     - 'Function'
 ```
-* DB_FUNCTIONS_LOGGING is used for including/excluding logging to the backend DB for certain classes like base classes (Function).
+* FUNCTIONS_LOGGING is used for including/excluding logging to the backend DB for certain classes like base classes (Function).
 * DB is used for your neo4j backend
 * tinyllm.__init__ has an App class that is used for loading the config file, connecting to the database etc.